Plymouth State University

 PURPOSE AND OVERVIEW

 Members of our Community have the right to be free from sexual violence in all forms.
 In addition, all members of the campus community are expected to conduct themselves in a manner that does not infringe on the rights of others.
-This “Procedure and Process Guide” is meant to provide an overview of how complaints may be resolved within the University.
-The University’s policy on sexual assault/sexual misconduct may be found in the on-line Student Handbook (http://www.plymouth.edu/office/student-life/psu-student-handbook/handbook/policies-and-expectations/sexual-misconduct/) In addition, all elements of the judicial process can be found at (https://www.plymouth.edu/office/student-life/psu-student-handbook/handbook/judicial-system/ ) Victim’s protections under Title IX, which defines Sexual Assault as a form of sex discrimination, can be found at (http://www.plymouth.edu/office/student-life/psu-student-handbook/handbook/judicial-system/sanctions/).
+This “Procedure and Process Guide” is meant to provide an overview of how complaints may be resolved within the university.
+The university’s policy on sexual assault/sexual misconduct may be found in the on-line Student Handbook (http://www.plymouth.edu/office/student-life/psu-student-handbook/handbook/policies-and-expectations/sexual-misconduct/) In addition, all elements of the conduct process can be found at (https://www.plymouth.edu/office/student-life/psu-student-handbook/handbook/judicial-system/ ) Victim’s protections under Title IX, which defines Sexual Assault as a form of sex discrimination, can be found at (http://www.plymouth.edu/office/student-life/psu-student-handbook/handbook/judicial-system/sanctions/).

 DEFINING SEXUAL ASSAULT/ SEXUAL MISCONDUCT

 (Criminal violations of sexual assault are prohibited by Plymouth State University Policy.
 The term “sexual misconduct” covers these criminal violations as well as other violations of University Policy)